CHRONOLOGY OF ORGANIZATION ACTIVITY

 We have a new statement, Stonewalled by China, and the United States, which discloses that China has blocked the Lessons in Democracy website, and that the U.S. is refusing to comply with, or even acknowledge, our Freedom of Information Act request for the Report on Military and Intelligence Aid to Burma.

-We are pleased to announce the Chinese translation of Lessons in Democracy, by the Wei Jingsheng Foundation.
+September 2010: Lessons in Democracy update - We are very pleased to announce the Chinese translation of Lessons in Democracy, by the Wei Jingsheng Foundation.
 The translation is available in two Chinese character sets, Simplified and Traditional.

 August 2010: We have new documented intelligence about Burma's nuclear program - Burma's nuclear battalion.
 It gives the layout for and identifies the specific location of the central element of the program, the #1 Science and Technology Battalion at Thabeikkyin.